 Baltimore Defense Attorney for Mace and Pepper Spray Weapons Charges

 If you or one of your family members was arrested for allegedly assaulting another person with pepper spray or mace, you should contact an experienced Baltimore weapons lawyer right away for guidance.
 There may be various legal defenses that apply in your case, and with strategic handling, it could be possible to reduce or avoid penalties, potentially even having the case dismissed.
 However, it is crucial to act quickly and obtain counsel as soon as possible.
-To set up a free legal consultation regarding weapons charges in Baltimore, contact the Law Offices of Randolph Rice online, or call (410) 694-7291 for 24-hour assistance.
+To set up a free legal consultation regarding weapons charges in Baltimore, contact the Rice, Murtha & Psoras online, or call (410) 694-7291 for 24-hour assistance.